steam/SDColor/README.md

 # SDColor

-Dead simple connivence categories for UIColor.
+Dead simple convenience categories for UIColor.

 ### Installation with CocoaPods